ctb/titus-blog/src/automated-testing-and-research-software.rst

 This encapsulates the idea that yes, you've gotta write scripts -- and some kittens are gonna die -- but you should try to minimize it.
-(See my postscript for more on this.)
+(See my second postscript for more on my approaches to scripting.)

 So that's why I started thinking about code reliability: because my code was, demonstrably, not reliable.